tangruize/SandTable/doc/Install-Linux.md

 If you are already using a Linux host, you can skip this section.

-## Installing Ubuntu 22.04 on Host/VirtualBox
+## Installing Ubuntu on Host/VirtualBox

-Download [ubuntu-22.04.4-desktop-amd64.iso](https://releases.ubuntu.com/jammy/ubuntu-22.04.4-desktop-amd64.iso) or Ubuntu 24.04 and install it on a physical or virtual machine.
+Download Ubuntu 24.04 iso or Ubuntu 22.04 iso and install it on a physical or virtual machine (e.g., VirtualBox).

-Tip: The graphical installation guide of Ubuntu 22.04.4 supports installing root on ZFS (Erase disk and use ZFS), which works better with LXD compared to EXT4.
+Tip: The graphical installation guide of Ubuntu>=22.04 supports installing root filesystem on ZFS (Erase disk and use ZFS), which works better with LXD compared to EXT4.
 For enhanced ZFS functionality, it is recommended to install ZFS 2.2 (to support ZFS delegation), which is available on Ubuntu 23.10 and 24.04.

 ## Installing Ubuntu 22.04 on WSL2